 With this rough idea in place, we recall the Ax-Lindemann theorem for connected Shimura varieties: Let $(G,X^+)$ be a connected Shimura datum, and let

 denote the uniformization map for an associated connected Shimura variety $\Sh_{G}^\circ$ over $\mbb{C}$.
 The period map is a complex analytic embedding $X^+ \hookrightarrow \Fl_G(\mbb{C})$.

-\begin{theorem}[hyperbolic Ax-Lindemann \cite{klingler-ullmo-yafaev:hyperbolic-al}] If $Z \subseteq \Fl_G$ is a complex algebraic subvariety and $Z_0$ is an analytic irreducible component of $Z(\mbb{C}) \cap X^+$, then the algebraic Zariski closure of $J(Z_0)$ in $\Sh_{G}^\circ(\mbb{C})$ is a weakly special subvariety.
+\begin{theorem}[hyperbolic Ax-Lindemann of \cite{klingler-ullmo-yafaev:hyperbolic-al} in the formulation of Theorem 4.28 of \cite{klingler-ullmo-yafaev:bialgebraic}] If $Z \subseteq \Fl_G$ is a complex algebraic subvariety and $Z_0$ is an analytic irreducible component of $Z(\mbb{C}) \cap X^+$, then the algebraic Zariski closure of $J(Z_0)$ in $\Sh_{G}^\circ(\mbb{C})$ is a weakly special subvariety.
 In particular, the $\mbb{C}$-bi-algebraic subvarieties are exacly the weakly special subvarieties. \end{theorem}

-The special subvarieties in this context are defined in essentially the same way as the local $p$-adic case using morphisms of connected Shimura data $(H, X_H^+) \rightarrow (G, X^+)$, and weakly special subvarieties come from allowing translations arising from the product structure of the adjoint quotient of $H$.
-This theorem says that, for any complex algebraic condition on the flag variety (i.e. a polynomial condition on the algebraic moduli measuring the filtration in the universal variation of Hodge structures), the strictest complex algebraic condition on $\Sh_{G}^\circ$ that implies it is, up to a natural translation, the condition of belonging to a sub-Shimura variety or, equivalently, the condition that certain tensors are Hodge tensors.
+The special subvarieties in this context are defined in essentially the same way as the local $p$-adic case using morphisms of connected Shimura data $(H, X_H^+) \rightarrow (G, X^+)$, and weakly special subvarieties come from allowing translations arising from the product structure of the adjoint quotient of $H$ (\cite[Theorem 3.5]{klingler-ullmo-yafaev:bialgebraic}).
+This theorem says that, for any complex algebraic condition on the flag variety (i.e.\ a polynomial condition on the algebraic moduli measuring the filtration in the universal variation of Hodge structures), the strictest complex algebraic condition on $\Sh_{G}^\circ$ that implies it is, up to a natural translation, the condition of belonging to a sub-Shimura variety or, equivalently, the condition that certain tensors are Hodge tensors.